ravitejalearnings/DS_ML-Projects/important_notes.md

             when row mismatch happens while implementing ohe,iqr between X_train,y_train, this can be handled using index.intersection between X_train & y_train
             X_train.index.intersection(y_train.index)

+## Understanding decision tree:
+            decision tree have data points
+            data points split into node
+            quality of node is entropy
+            entropy: is a measure of how much randomness we have for each node. goal is to reduce randomness in each node, so that node can have either of class 0 or 1 low entropy means low randomness/low chiaos
+                    low entropy means high information gain IG

+                ginni impurity: goal of GI is to split dataset such that each node is as pure as possible. approach to calculate GI is probabilistic
+                                calculated weighted sum
+                                least GI is considered as best split information gain: goal of IG is to split dataset such that each node is as pure as possible approach to calculate IG is (probability * log(probability)) calculated weighted sum
+                                highest IG is considered as best split